connercearl/Automatic_O2_Titration/README.md

 Watch this [final project video](https://youtu.be/RnVUVX2VLiw) for understanding the context for implementation of the code.

 ## PID Controller
+This code implements a PID controller to simulate the effect of changing heart rate and oxygen saturation in a newborn intensive care unit incubator.

 A PID (proportional integral derivative) controller is a mechanism that allows a process to be controlled by continuously measuring the error between a desired output and the actual value of a process variable.
 The controller can then adjust the inputs to continuously minimize the error and bring the output closer to a desired set point.
 This dynamic feedback allows for a rapid response to changes in the target variable.

 The "proportional" aspect of the controller calculates the error between the setpoint and the actual process value and applies a correction that is proportional to the error.